How It Works

 1. User Test Creation

-We’ll work with you to create a series of user tests specific for your website.
+We’ll work with you to create a series of user tests specific to your website.
 For example, on an online apparel site, we’d create tests around finding, purchasing, and returning relevant products.
 The number of tests is determined on a case-by-case basis.

 2. Testing Session